Productivity

 It's about understanding how you work best and creating a structure that supports that.

-Dividing Your Day Between Deep Work vs. Shallow Work
+Understanding Deep vs. Shallow Work

-Instead, divide your work into two categories:
+To stay focused, divide your work into two categories:

 1. Deep Work: